HKUST-KnowComp/MNE/README.md

 year={2018}
 }
 ```
-Note that due to the size limitation of the reposity, we only provide few small datasets to help you understand our code and reproduce our experiment.
+Note that due to the size limitation of the repository, we only provide few small datasets to help you understand our code and reproduce our experiment.
 You are welcome to download those largest datasets by yourself or use your own dataset.

 # Requirement
 ```